SainingZhang/TITTLE/README.md

-# VQGAN-LC-SD3: The alignment of the SD3 vae and the large codebook
+# TITTLE: The alignment of the SD3 vae and the large codebook

 ## 🔧 Preparation